visualkev/Edit42/README.md

  - create, copy, save and insert custom slot overrides and day templates
  - easy access to all your station configs via either direct file access or via API. configured at first run
  - simple search functionality
+ - NEW - Configs are backed up at app start.
+If you set Edit42 to use file mode, then the edit42-backup folder will be in your confs directory.
+If you selected API mode then the edit42-backup will be in the app directory
  - cool styling

 ## Instructions: